micro-os-plus/micro-test-plus-xpack/README.md

 #### Test suites

-Test suites are sequences of test cases.
+Test suites are named sequences of test cases.

 The test cases defined in `main()` are considered to be part of the default (or main) test suite, and are executed immediately